DPDK/dpdk/doc/guides/cryptodevs/qat.rst

   generations in the same process if planning to use for GCM.
 * The mixed algo feature on GEN2 is not supported by all kernel drivers.
 Check the notes under the Available Kernel Drivers table below for specific details.
+* Out-of-place is not supported for combined Crypto-CRC DOCSIS security protocol.
+* ``RTE_CRYPTO_CIPHER_DES_DOCSISBPI`` is not supported for combined Crypto-CRC DOCSIS security protocol.

 Extra notes on KASUMI F9
 ~~~~~~~~~~~~~~~~~~~~~~~~